chouseknecht/adb-up-role/README.md

 Performs the following tasks:

-- Downloads the [OpenShift Vagrantfile](https://raw.githubusercontent.com/projectatomic/adb-atomic-developer-bundle/master/components/centos/centos-openshift-setup/Vagrantfile), and sets the OpenShift version
+- Downloads the [OpenShift Vagrantfile](https://raw.githubusercontent.com/projectatomic/adb-atomic-developer-bundle/master/components/centos/centos-openshift-setup/Vagrantfile), and updates it with the desired OpenShift version
 - Creates a new VM
 - Installs require Vagrant plugins
+- Downloads and installs the latest OpenShift client
-- On the host machine adds an entry for *openshift.adb* to /etc/hosts, which points to the IP address assigned to the new VM
+- On the host machine, adds an entry to */etc/hosts* for *openshift.adb*, and points it to the IP address of the new VM
 - Generates new client and server certificates for the Docker daemon running on the VM.
 Certificates are installed on the VM, and copied to the host.
 The new certs are created with *openshift.adb* as the server name, and the IP address as an alternate name.
 - Restarts the Docker daemon on the VM
+- Restarts the OpenShift cluster
-- Creates *setenv.sh*, a script you can source to configure your shell environment to use the Docker daemon running inside the new VM
+- On the host, creates *setenv.sh*, a script you can source to set your shell environment to use the Docker daemon running inside the new VM
+- Grants cluster admin access to the *openshift-dev* account
+- Logs into OpenShift as user *openshift-dev*, and set the project to *default*

-As described in the Example section below, use this role by running the included playbook, [adb-up.yml](./files/adb-up.yml).
+As described below in *Running the Role*, use this role by running the included playbook, [adb-up.yml](./files/adb-up.yml).

-## Using the virtual machine

-After the role executes, you will have a new VM running OpenShift and a Docker daemon.
-The best way to use this with Ansible Container is to source the script *setenv.sh* to point your shell environment to the Docker daemon running on the VM.

-Next, run `ansible-container build` to create your project images.
-The new images will be local to the Docker daemon running in the VM.
-Then create the role to deploy the application by running `ansible-container shipit openshift --local-images`, and then run the playbook.

-...
+## Supported Platforms

+This role has been tested on the following platforms:

+- OSX
+- Fedora 25

 ## Prerequisites